CampbellPedersen/slopchat/README.md

 # slopchat
 Stand out from the crowd by having AI write your chat messages for you!
 Who knows, maybe Atrioc will notice your message and whoosh you onto screen!
 What a thrill!
 Please, use this codebase responsibly!

-Built as a submission for [Class Clown's](https://classclown.cc) "Make the Worst Business" task.
+Built as a submission for [Class Clown's](https://classclown.cc) "Make the Worst Business" assignment.

 ## Proof it Works